Personally invited by Lucas. Limited slots. Apply for an invitation through the pilot program.

 - Discord community access

 Verdict is built for serious students who want to engineer their own learning.
-Transparent retrieval.
-Just-in-time teaching.
+Transparent retrieval hedging against hallucination.
+Logic gate reasoning to expose weaknesses.
 Citation-grade auditability.
-Made for power users — we never dilute the learning process.
+Designed by a power user, for power users - we never dilute the process.

 These aren't features you can bolt on.
 They're decisions that shape the entire product surface.
 Competitors structurally can't match them without rebuilding from the core.